MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-security-settings-and-ip-protection.md

 ### The `BC-ResourceExposurePolicy-Overrides` secret

 Once the key vault is set up, the policy of an extension can be overridden by using settings in your extension's key vault.
 A secret named `BC-ResourceExposurePolicy-Overrides` must be added to the key vault.
 The value of the secret is a .json file with the structure as shown in the example below.
-Because, the json secret value in this case spans multiple lines, you must use Azure PowerShell instead of the Azure portal to define the json secret value.
+Because the json secret value in this case spans multiple lines, you must use Azure PowerShell instead of the Azure portal to define the json secret value.
 To enable one or more of the properties for use by an Azure AD tenant, you must add the tenant ID to enable that property for the users of the tenant.
-This enables a temporary access to the source code, for example, for debugging purposes.
+Doing so enables a temporary access to the source code, for example, for debugging purposes.

 ```powershell